GrottoPress/shield/docs/05-USER.md

      # What to do if `run_operation` succeeds
      #
      #def do_run_operation_succeeded(operation, user)
-     #  flash.success = "User added successfully"
+     #  flash.success = "Congratulations!
+Log in to access your account..."
-     #  redirect to: New
+     #  redirect to: Logins::New
      #end

      # What to do if `run_operation` fails
      #
      #def do_run_operation_failed(operation)
-     #  flash.failure = "Could not add user"
+     #  flash.failure = "Could not create your account"
      #  html NewPage, operation: operation
      #end
      # ...